jarlold/wifi_sharingan/README.md

   <img src="./wait_thats_illegal.jpeg"/>
 </p>

-it would also mean that you can be tracked fairly easily, just by looking for the man walking around broadcasting every known SSID on the planet.
+It would also mean that you can be tracked fairly easily, just by looking for the man walking around broadcasting every known SSID on the planet.
 And would be super battery intensive.